Betterez/btrz-mongo-factory/README.md

     factory.create("user", {name: "John Smith"});

 The user will be create with the name: John Smith.

+If your schema have `$ref` you can pass that as the third parameter.
+(Leave the second parameter empty if you don't want to override anything);

+    // addressSchema is another schema
+    factory.create("user", {}, addressSchema);

 You can create multiple users at once using the createList methods.